ibm-cloud-security/appid-serversdk-nodejs/README.md

 // get all attributes
 userAttributeManager.getAllAttributes(accessToken).then(function (attributes) {

         });

 // get single attribute
 userAttributeManager.getAttribute(accessToken, name).then(function (attributes) {

         });

 // set attribute value
 userAttributeManager.setAttribute(accessToken, name, value).then(function (attributes) {

         });

 // delete attribute
 userAttributeManager.deleteAttribute(accessToken, name).then(function () {

         });

 ```

 ## Cloud Directory

-Make sure to that Cloud Directory identity provider set to **ON** in the App ID dashboard and that you've included a callback endpoint.
+You can allow App ID to help you maintain a user registry when you use cloud directory as your identity provider.
+For help configuring your cloud directory settings, [check out our docs](https://console.bluemix.net/docs/services/appid/cloud-directory.html)!

-### Login using resource owner password flow
+### Login with the resource owner password flow

-WebAppStrategy allows users to login to your web application using username/password.
-After successful login, the user access token will be persisted in HTTP session, making it available as long as HTTP session is kept alive.
-Once HTTP session is destroyed or expired the user access token will be destroyed as well.
+With the web app strategy, users can log in to your web app with a username and password.
+Their access token is persisted in the HTTP session for the length of the session.
+When the session is destroyed or expired, the access token is also destroyed.

-To allow login using username/password add to your app a post route that will be called with the username and password parameters.
+To allow users to log in with a username and password, add a post route with username and password parameters.

 ```javascript
 app.post("/form/submit", bodyParser.urlencoded({extended: false}), passport.authenticate(WebAppStrategy.STRATEGY_NAME, {
 	successRedirect: LANDING_PAGE_URL,